dgnorton/norobo/README.md

 ```

 ### Dev notes
-I use `socat` to create a pair of connected virtual serial ports for development and debug.
+On Linux / Unix, use `socat` to create a pair of connected virtual serial ports for development and debug.
 There's a hacky little modem simulator in `cmd/modem`.  `norobod` will talk to it and think it's talking to a modem.
 The modem simulator has a simple HTTP API for simulating inbound calls.
+The `norobo/etc/norobosim.sh` bash script can be used to automate the process of starting up `socat`, `modem`, and `norobod`.
+It starts `socat` in the background and uses `tmux` (terminal mux) to display `modem` & `norobod` output in separate panes.
+It also creates a third pane for the dev to run `curl` commands to post simulated inbound calls to `modem`.
+You may need to tweak the `norobosim.sh` script to suit your environment / needs.

+Manually running `socat`, `modem`, and `norobod`...

 Create a pair of connected virtual serial ports:
 ```
 $ socat -d -d pty,raw,echo=0 pty,raw,echo=0